node-js-libs/node.io/README.md

 # What is [node.io](http://node.io/)?

+node.io is a data scraping and processing framework for [Node.js](http://nodejs.org/) inspired by [Google's MapReduce](http://labs.google.com/papers/mapreduce.html).

 node.io can streamline the process of:

 - Parsing / filtering / sanitizing large amounts of data
-- MapReduce
 - Scraping data from the web using familiar CSS selectors and traversal methods
-- Scraping web data through a proxy
+- Map Reduce
 - Transforming data from one format to another, e.g. from CSV => a database
-- Recursively load all files in a directory and its subdirs and execute a command on each
+- Distributing work across multiple processes, and multiple servers (soon)
-- + much more..
+-

 ## Why node.io?

 - Create modular and extensible jobs for scraping and processing data
 - Jobs are written in Javascript or Coffeescript and run in Node.js - jobs are concise, asynchronous and _FAST_
 - Seamlessly speed up execution by distributing work among child processes and other servers (soon)
-- Easily handle a variety of input / output situations
+- Easily handle a variety of input / output situations, node.io does the heavy lifting
     * Reading / writing lines to and from files
     * Traversing files in a directory
     * Reading / writing rows to and from a database
     * STDIN / STDOUT / Custom streams
-    * Piping between other node.io jobs
+    * Piping data between multiple node.io jobs
     * Any combination of the above, or your own IO
-- Includes a robust framework for scraping and selecting web data
+- Includes a robust framework for scraping, selecting and traversing web data
 - Support for a variety of proxies when scraping web data
 - Includes a data validation and sanitization framework
 - Provides support for retries, timeouts, dynamically adding input, etc.